v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 1. Go to the **Configuration** page and select **Survey Programs.**
 2. Select your survey program and go to the **Completed cycles** tab.
 3. On the row with the appropriate cycle, select the ellipses (three dots) and then **Export Raw Survey Responses.**
-4. In the export pane that appears:
+1. In the export pane that appears:
-- Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
+   1. Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
-- Select attributes to include.
+   1. Select attributes to include.
-- After making all selections, select **Export.**
+   2. After making all selections, select **Export.**
 5. Your .csv file downloads to your device.
 Larger files can take more time to generate.
 You receive an email when your file is ready to download.

 ### Export raw survey responses for Employee Lifecycle and Always-On surveys

 1. Go to the **Configuration** page and select **Survey Programs.**
 2. Select your survey program and then the **Actions** menu.
-3. Choose **Export Raw Survey Responses.** In the export pane:
+3. Choose **Export Raw Survey Responses.**
+1. In the export pane that appears:
-- Select a Start Date and End Date in the Date Range section.
+   1. Select a Start Date and End Date in the Date Range section.
-- Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
+   2. Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
-- Select attributes to include.
+   1. Select attributes to include.
-- After you make all selections, select **Export.**
+   2. After making all selections, select **Export.**
 5. The .csv file downloads to your device.
 Larger files can take more time to generate.
 You receive an email when your file is ready to download.

 ## Raw survey response file layout